R. Kelly Is Reportedly Taking Donations To Secure Michael Jackson’s Lawyer Tom Mesereau

-Complex reports that R. Kelly, who is facing federal charges alleged sex crimes and obstruction of justice, is eyeing Michael Jackson’s lawyer, Tom Mesereau.
+Complex reports that R. Kelly, who is facing federal charges of alleged sex crimes and obstruction of justice, is eyeing Michael Jackson’s lawyer, Tom Mesereau.
 Although he’s struggling to find the cash, the disgraced R&B singer is reportedly turning to fans and people in the industry for help footing the bill.

-Mesereau successfully defended actor Robert Blake, who was on trial for murdering his wife and got Jackson acquitted of child molestation charges.
+Mesereau successfully defended actor Robert Blake, who was on trial for murdering his wife, and he got Jackson acquitted of child molestation charges.
 But even if Kelly gets the funding he needs to secure Mesereau, he’ll need to fire his current lawyer, Steven Greenberg, and establish a credible defense — an effort that could cost more than a million dollars.

-Page Six reports that Greenberg said rumors of Kelly’s legal team eyeing Mesereau are “complete load of crap.”
+Page Six reports that Greenberg said rumors of Kelly’s legal team eyeing Mesereau are a “complete load of crap.”

 As The Inquisitr previously reported, Greenberg said that Kelly is having a tough time dealing with his current situation.